Skip to content

 Margin bottom

-Set margin bottom for all headings and for the paragraph, not to forget list and link items, in the typography stylesheet.
-In single.css there are ready set margin-bottom for headings.
-Unify/remove from single.
-It is better all base font styling is in the typography stylesheet.
+Set margin-bottom for all headings and for paragraphs, as well as list and link items, in the typography stylesheet.
+In single.css there are already set margin-bottoms for headings.
+Unify or remove them from single.css.
+It is better if all base font styling is in the typography stylesheet.

 Check container widths

-Check container widths on mock up with the grid visible.
-Decide on narrow and wide container widths, and adjust grid breakpoints if necessary.
-Set group paddings to smaller/wider, depending on the general mock up look. -All in variables.
+Check container widths on the mockup with the grid visible.
+Decide on narrow and wide container widths and adjust grid breakpoints if necessary.
+Set group paddings to smaller/wider, depending on the general mockup look.
+All of these are in variables.
 Set all paddings and margins with the $spacer unit.

 Base styles can be found last in variables.scss .
 Additional styling, like hover effects etc should be added to typography.

-Button styling is done both for twig/code use in “simple” form, and Gutenberg use in the “more complicated form”.
-For easier styling, different classes can be used for styling in G-berg and theme code.
-If the same classes are used, the negated btn style is needed.
+Button styling is done both for Twig/code use in "simple" form and Gutenberg use in the "more complicated form."
+For easier styling, different classes can be used for styling in Gutenberg and theme code.
+If the same classes are used, the negated button style is needed.

 Special link styles are also added as buttons, even if the look is more like a text link with an animated arrow to the right/left.
 All these are added to the buttons.scss.